GSYT-Productions/BunnyPad-SRC/README.md

 PBbunnypower - The Star of the Show, she created the icon of the app, and the project is dedicated to her

-EpikCartfren - One of the earliest Carrot Patch (Beta Test) members, and also is helping port it to Mac OS
+EpikCartfren - One of the earliest CarrotPatch (Beta Test) members

-RedPCat - Helping us port it to Debian
+Come On Linux - Helping us port it to Linux

-FireCube - Helping us get it to the Microsoft Store
+Vichingo455 - Manages Mirrors; helped with code signing

 GarryStraitYT - Main developer of the project

+BunnyFndr - Main Co-developer

+Windows World (Mini Enderman) - confirmed 100th download

+ZeRoTeCh00 - Promoted BunnyPad during stream

 OpenAI's ChatGPT - Helped with bugchecking the program